hyperledger/fabric/docs/source/couchdb_as_state_database.rst

 Most of the `chaincode shim APIs <https://godoc.org/github.com/hyperledger/fabric-chaincode-go/shim#ChaincodeStubInterface>`__ can be utilized with either LevelDB or CouchDB state database, e.g. ``GetState``, ``PutState``, ``GetStateByRange``, ``GetStateByPartialCompositeKey``.
-Additionally when you utilize CouchDB as the state database and model assets as JSON in chaincode, you can perform rich queries against the JSON in the state database by using the ``GetQueryResult`` API and passing a CouchDB query string.
+Additionally when you utilize CouchDB as the state database and model assets as JSON in chaincode, you can perform JSON queries against the data in the state database by using the ``GetQueryResult`` API and passing a CouchDB query string.
 The query string follows the `CouchDB JSON query syntax <http://docs.couchdb.org/en/2.1.1/api/database/find.html>`__.

-The `marbles02 fabric sample <https://github.com/hyperledger/fabric-samples/blob/{BRANCH}/chaincode/marbles02/go/marbles_chaincode.go>`__
-demonstrates use of CouchDB queries from chaincode.
-It includes a ``queryMarblesByOwner()`` function that demonstrates parameterized queries by passing an owner id into chaincode.
-It then queries the state data for JSON documents matching the docType of “marble” and the owner id using the JSON query
+The `asset transfer Fabric sample <https://github.com/hyperledger/fabric-samples/blob/master/asset-transfer-ledger-queries/chaincode-go/asset_transfer_ledger_chaincode.go>`__ demonstrates use of CouchDB queries from chaincode.
+It includes a ``queryAssetsByOwner()`` function that demonstrates parameterized queries by passing an owner id into chaincode.
+It then queries the state data for JSON documents matching the docType of "asset" and the owner id using the JSON query
 syntax:

 .. code:: bash

-  {"selector":{"docType":"marble","owner":<OWNER_ID>}}
+  {"selector":{"docType":"asset","owner":<OWNER_ID>}}

-The responses to rich queries are useful for understanding the data on the ledger.
-However, there is no guarantee that the result set for a rich query will be stable between the chaincode execution and commit time.
-As a result, you should not use a rich query and update the channel ledger in a single transaction.
-For example, if you perform a rich query for all assets owned by Alice and transfer them to Bob, a new asset may be assigned to Alice by another transaction between chaincode execution time and commit time.
+The responses to JSON queries are useful for understanding the data on the ledger.
+However, there is no guarantee that the result set for a JSON query will be stable between the chaincode execution and commit time.
+As a result, you should not use a JSON query and update the channel ledger in a single transaction.
+For example, if you perform a JSON query for all assets owned by Alice and transfer them to Bob, a new asset may be assigned to Alice by another transaction between chaincode execution time and commit time.